gryadka/js/README.md

 > THE SYSTEM IS UNDER CONSTRUCTION

-Gryadka is a minimalistic layer on top of multiple instances of Redis working as a distributed consistent key/value storage (CP).
-Its core has less than 500 lines of code but provides full featured Paxos implementation supporting such advance features as cluster membership change and distinguished proposer optimization.
+Gryadka is a minimalistic layer on top of multiple instances of Redis working as a reliable master-master replicated consistent key/value storage.
+When Gryadka uses 2N+1 Redis nodes it can continue working even when up to N nodes become unavailable.

+Its core has less than 500 lines of code but provides full featured Paxos implementation supporting such advance features as cluster membership change (ability to add/remove nodes to a cluser) and distinguished proposer optimization (using one round trip to change a value instead of two).

 # Why